ROCm/ROCmValidationSuite/docs/ug1main.md

 will be considered.
 The default value is true.
 </td></tr>
 <tr><td>parallel</td><td>Bool</td>
-<td>This option is only used if the test_bandwidth
+<td>Controls whether transfers run in parallel across all CPU–GPU paths or one
-key is true.\n
+by one.\n
 - true – Run all test transfers in parallel.\n
 - false – Run test transfers one by one.

 </td></tr>
 <tr><td>duration</td><td>Integer</td>
-<td>This option is only used if test_bandwidth is true.
-This key specifies the
+<td>This key specifies the duration a transfer test should run, given in
-duration a transfer test should run, given in milliseconds.
+milliseconds.
 If this key is not specified, the default value is 10000 (10 seconds).
 </td></tr>
 <tr><td>log_interval</td><td>Integer</td>
-<td>This option is only used if test_bandwidth is true.
-This is a positive
+<td>This is a positive integer, given in milliseconds, that specifies an interval
-integer, given in milliseconds, that specifies an interval over which the moving average of the bandwidth will be calculated and logged.
+over which the moving average of the bandwidth will be calculated and logged.
 The default value is 1000 (1 second).
-It must be smaller than the duration key.\n if this key is 0 (zero), results are displayed as soon as the test transfer is completed.</td></tr>
+It must be smaller than the duration key.\n If this key is 0 (zero), results are displayed as soon as the test transfer is completed.</td></tr>
 <tr><td>block_size</td><td>Collection of Integers</td>
 <td>Optional.
 Defines list of block sizes to be used in transfer tests.\n